 - $1.2 million to assist private owners of State Registered heritage places

-- The Heritage Council's Heritage Grants Program helps private owners conserve and revitalise their properties and promotes economic growth, supporting WA jobs
+- Heritage Grants Program helps private owners to conserve and revitalise their properties and promotes economic growth, supporting WA jobs

-Private owners of State Registered heritage places are invited to apply for a share of $1.2 million to assist with urgent conservation works to their properties.
+Owners of heritage listed properties are invited to share in grants totalling $1.222 million to assist with urgent conservation works.

-The Heritage Council of Western Australia's Heritage Grants Program offers dollar-for-dollar funding for grants of up to $100,000, including for conservation plans to help guide works.
+The grants program, overseen by the Heritage Council of Western Australia, offers funding for grants of up to $100,000, including conservation plans to help guide works.

-Last year, 13 metropolitan and 15 regional places shared in grant funding which, when combined with owner contributions, generated almost $3 million in conservation works.
+Last year, 13 metropolitan and 10 regional places shared in grant funding which, when combined with the owner contributions, generated more than $3 million in conservation works.

-The Heritage Grants Program is one of the few grants programs in Australia that assists private owners with the costs associated with maintaining heritage places.
+The Heritage Council's grants program is one of the few grants programs in Australia that assists private owners with the costs associated with maintaining heritage places.

-Since the Heritage Grants Program's inception in 1997, 745 heritage projects have received grants totalling more than $18 million.
+Since the Heritage Grants Program's inception in 1997, more than 760 heritage projects have received grants totalling $19.5 million.

 Comments attributed to Heritage Minister David Templeman:

-"This partnership between Government and private owners helps to ensure the long-term viability of our State's cultural heritage, and promotes local jobs and heritage tourism.
+"By encouraging owners of private properties to invest in their homes or businesses will help ensure the long-term viability of our State's cultural heritage, promote local jobs and heritage tourism.

-"Demand for heritage grants is consistently high and competitive.
-I encourage private owners to contact the Department of Planning, Lands and Heritage for assistance with their grant application so that they have the best possible chance of securing funding."
+"Demand for heritage grants is consistently high, so I encourage private owners to contact the Department of Planning, Lands and Heritage at http://www.stateheritage.wa.gov.au/grants for assistance with their grant applications so they have the best possible chance of securing funding."